NuckChorris/assault/README.md

 3. Maybe I'll eventually add `INSTALL.md` files to each folder.

 ## License
-All work is released under the [MIT License](./LICENSE) where applicable, or otherwise released into the public domain where local laws permit such.
+All work where not otherwise indicated is released under the [MIT License](./LICENSE) where applicable, or otherwise released into the public domain where local laws permit such.